How to Value a Healthcare MBA: What You Need to Boost Returns

 Geography does not limit opportunity in this sector—nor is the job market limited to administration and staffing.
 Even small cities have at least one hospital and numerous medical practices, and consolidation in healthcare has propagated vast nationwide managed care organizations.
 Medical managers work in finance, HR, marketing and operations in patient care settings—but there are also healthcare managers and administrators in biotech, medtech, informatics and the pharmaceutical industry.

 The only limiting factor may be education.
 According to the U.S. Bureau of Labor Statistics (BLS), healthcare managers with graduate degrees have the most robust job prospects.
-Programs like the part-time Online MBA with a Healthcare Management Track at Case Western Reserve University's Weatherhead School of Management teach the essential skills healthcare managers need to manage highly diverse teams in healthcare systems, navigate complicated laws and regulations and weigh the costs of care against patient outcomes.
+Programs like the part-time Online MBA in Healthcare Management at Case Western Reserve University's Weatherhead School of Management teach the essential skills healthcare managers need to manage highly diverse teams in healthcare systems, navigate complicated laws and regulations and weigh the costs of care against patient outcomes.

 Whether you're a career changer looking to transition into an administrative role in medicine, a career advancer already working as a healthcare administrator, or a career crosser who wants to move away from clinical work into management, an online healthcare MBA from Weatherhead School of Management can empower you to meet your goals without disrupting your life.